ss-chang/stat159-fall2016-hw02/README.md

 # stat159-fall2016-hw02

-This repository holds the source files for Shannon Chang's Project 1 in Stat 159, taken fall 2016 at UC Berkeley.
+This repository holds the source files for Shannon Chang's Homework 2 in Stat 159, taken fall 2016 at UC Berkeley.

 The file structure of this repository is as follows:
 ```